The

 #6B.

-zipper instead of buttons at this time.
-When you go almost 60 years with almost
+buttons at this time.
+When you go almost 60 years with almost no change in

-no change in jersey style, the addition of a zipper instead of buttons becomes
+jersey style, the addition of a zipper instead of buttons becomes a big deal!

 #7.

-have long since replaced the zipper.
-The patch on the left sleeve commemorates
+replaced the zipper.
+The patch on the left sleeve commemorates the American

 #8.

-the talent of MVP and Triple Crown winner Carl Yastrzemski (the last Triple
+talent of MVP and Triple Crown winner Carl Yastrzemski (the last Triple Crown

-almost single handedly clinches the Series for the Cards.
-The curse strikes
+clinches the Series for the Cards.
+The curse strikes again.

 #9.